EmilHvitfeldt/smltar/docs/07_ml_classification.md

 </div>

 We have to create a new recipe specification from scratch, since we are dealing with new training data this time.
 The specification `multicomplaints_rec` is similar to what we created in Section \@ref(classfirstattemptlookatdata).
 The only changes are that different data is passed to the `data` argument in the `recipe()` function (it is now `multicomplaints_train`) and we have added `step_downsample(product)` to the end of the recipe specification to downsample after all the text preprocessing.
 We want to downsample last so that we still generate features on the full training data set.
-The downsampling will then _only_ affect the modeling step, not the preprocessing steps, with hopefully better results.
+The downsampling\index{downsampling} will then _only_ affect the modeling step, not the preprocessing\index{preprocessing} steps, with hopefully better results.

 ```r